sherifadel90/AppDynamics-SupercarsJavaApp/README.md

  	</code></pre>
 1. Change to the Supercar-Trader Applicationdirectory and then execute the following for the build
 	<pre><code>
-	cd /opt/AppDynamics-SupercarsJavaApp/Supercar-Trader
+	sudo chown -R [your-user]:[your-user] /opt/AppDynamics-SupercarsJavaApp  (if you are not executing  as the root user) cd /opt/AppDynamics-SupercarsJavaApp/Supercar-Trader
 	mvn install
 	</code></pre>